Rabianzo/myportfolio/README.txt

 To view my portfolio locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/Rabianzo/myportfolio.github.io.git`
+1. Clone the repository: `git clone https://github.com/Rabianzo/myportfolio.github.io.git` to your local machine

 2. Navigate to the project directory: `cd myportfolio`